-Kessingland Church of England Primary Academy has a Resources Committee, which focuses on finance and premises; a Curriculum and Standards Committee, which focuses on academic achievement and attainment; an Ethos Committee, which provides a mechanism to monitor and develop activity and focus, in line with the school's Christian vision and a Strategic and HR Committee, which focuses on personnel matters, including pay and performance and other strategic matters.
-There is also a Headteacher's Performance Review Committee and other committees that meet if required to consider pupil discipline etc.
+The LGB meets once each half term.
+The business formerly undertaken by the Resources Committee and the Standards and Curriculum has now been merged into the full LGB meetings.
+These meetings now include reviewing the school's finance and premises issues, and monitoring the pupils' achievement and attainment.
+The governors also hold termly Ethos and Community meetings, which provides a mechanism to monitor and develop activity and focus, in line with the school's Christian Vision.

+A Strategic and HR Committee focuses on personnel matters, including pay and performance and other strategic matters.
+There is also a Headteacher's Performance Review Committee and other committees that meet if required, to consider pupil discipline etc.